Pesekjak/PrimalLib/README.md

 * Client Configuration
-  * PrimalLib allows client-side modification of server data-driven registries and tags sent during the configuration phase.
+  * PrimalLib allows to move clients in and out of configuration state and modify registries and tags sent to the client without disconnecting it.

 * NBT Integration